21902 DEVONSHIRE ST

 It’s easy to think that kids don’t have anything to stress out about.
 After all, they don’t have to worry about paying bills, going to work, or filing their taxes.
 You shouldn’t underestimate your child’s level of stress, though.
 There are plenty of circumstances that can make the young members of your family lose sleep.
 The stress could even be damaging their oral health!
-Your family dentist in Arlington Heights is here to give you some key information about the relationship between your child’s stress levels and potential damage to their smile.
+We are here to give you some key information about the relationship between your child’s stress levels and potential damage to their smile.

 There are several ways in which stress can affect your child’s oral health.
 Here are a few examples: